biggies-desu/biggies-desu/README.md

 - 📫 How to reach me ...
       - Contact me via discord (TechnicalMaid#0595) or my twitter (@Biggies_desu)
 - Seriously I am terrible at coding and math
+- Actually kinda need some help with coding stuff
+- A guy who enjoy playing games
+- Likes MSG for a reason.

 Currently Study at Department of Computer and Information Science, Faculty of Applied Science (KMUTNB).